 Music is all around us.
 Bring some melody into your home with a hand-crafted door harp!
 Door harps are a combination between a piano and a wind chime, with “hammers” striking strings to create a soft chime every time the harp moves.
-This creative instrument will add a little zen to your everyday routine, and it will provide a fun activity for any budding musician.
+This creative instrument will add a little zen to your everyday routine, and it's a great way to keep your budding musician entertained.

 What You Need:

 - A box with a lid